Ladies Patek Philippe Model Ref.3266 18ct 1969

 We associate Patek Philippe with the very best, but also understated elegance, craftsmanship, heritage, exquisite design, perfection and precision, and of course, total confidence and commitment in everything it does.

-Here we have a fine example of a Ladies Patek Philippe’s model reference 3266, Calibre 13″5 in 18ct yellow gold which was manufactured in 1969.
-This is a 15mm diameter watch which would have been considered a standard size for a vintage ladies Patek.
+Here we have a fine example of a Ladies Patek Philippe model reference 3266, Calibre 13″5 hand-wound dress watch in 18ct yellow gold which was manufactured in 1969.
+This is a 15mm diameter watch which in the 1960s would have been considered a standard size for a vintage ladies Patek.
 The incredible white dial is original, unrestored and untouched.

-Please note, at 15mm diameter, excluding the crown, this is quite a small watch in comparison with most others, however this would of been a standard size watch for ladies in the 1960s.
-The white dial, gilt hands and gilt baton hour indices make the dial easy to read, even at arm’s length.
+At 15mm diameter, excluding the crown, this is quite a small watch in comparison with most others, however the white dial, gilt hands and gilt baton hour indices make the dial easy to read, even at arm’s length.

-The dial is correctly signed with ‘Patek Philippe’ with ‘Geneve’ just below at 12.
+The dial is simply and correctly signed ‘Patek Philippe’ with ‘Genève’ just below at 12.

 As the dial is original and unrestored, this has been left untouched by our restoration team due to its superb condition.
 Usually, we restore the dials of the watches we sell, however we decided in this case to leave it alone, due to its unusually good condition and to retain its originality and charm for those who prefer this.
 It also helps to contrast with almost all of the other watch dials you see on our website, which have been restored.
 The hands, likewise, have also been left in their original condition.